Bikeman868/Urchin/README.txt

    6. Call the Register<T>() method of IConfigurationStore to get notified when config changes.

-Q: What's the best way to see how to use the client?
+Q: What's the best way to see what I can do with the client?
 A: Take a look at the unit tests for ConfigurationStore in Urchin.Client.Tests

+Q: After I register for configuration changes, how do I get the initial values?
+A: When you register for changes, your change handler will be called right away with the current values, then called again if anything changes later.

 Q: How do I know what path to use when I register with IConfigurationStore?
 A: The path parameter is the path to a node in the JSON configuration file.